kean/Nuke/Documentation/Migrations/Nuke 8 Migration Guide.md

 > **Affects you if you are using `ImageDisplaying` protocol directly.**

-`ImageDisplaying` protocol was a pure @objc protocol which din't have any prefixes which meant that it could result in collisions with other methods/protocols in ObjC runtime.
+`ImageDisplaying` protocol was a pure @objc protocol which didn't have any prefixes which meant that it could result in collisions with other methods/protocols in ObjC runtime.
 In order to reduce the change of collision, the `Nuke_` prefixes were added in Nuke 8.

 **Before:**